forestgrape/coronavirus/index.md

 ### Causes for severe Outcome of Covid-19
-A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) [Song and colleagues](#song).
+A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) see e.g. findings from [Song and colleagues](#song).

 ##### Hypothesis
-The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed clearance of viruses.
-This causes a high number of viruses distributed across the entire lungs.
+The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucociliary clearance of viruses.
+This yields a high number of viruses distributed across the entire lungs.

 In the following evidence is shown for the reverse [cascade](#cascade-of-influences):
 * ARDS is caused by widespread virus distribution [how: work in progress]
-* widespread virus distribution is caused by decreased mucus clearance
+* widespread virus distribution is caused by  a decreased mucociliary clearance
 * decreased mucus clearance is caused by Dry Air, Hypertension,Diabetes

 ##### Reverse Cascade